locationtech/jts/doc/JTSOp.md

 * Execute JTS operations on geometry to produce the results, in various spatial formats
 * Chain together sequences of JTS operations to accomplish a spatial processing task
-* Extract and transform geometry from data files
+* Extract, subset, validate and transform geometry from data files
 * Convert geometry from one format into another
 * Generate geometry for testing or display purposes
 * Summarize the contents of geometry datafiles